 What is unique here is that the chemical bonding of polyimine we use allows the e-skin to be both self-healing and fully recyclable at room temperature.
 Given the millions of tons of electronic waste generated worldwide every year, the recyclability of our e-skin makes good economic and environmental sense.

-Science Advances featured a paper on the subject.
+The journal, Science Advances featured a paper on the subject.
 Study co-authors include Yan Li and Zhanan Zou of mechanical engineering and Chengpu Zhu and Xingfeng Lei of chemistry and biochemistry.
 The National Science Foundation partly funded the study.

 The Terminator movie is familiar to many people, where the skin of the film’s main villain “re-heals” quickly after being beaten, shot, or run over, said Zhang.
 Although the novel process is not as dramatic as that, the healing of broken or cut e-skin, including the sensors, is performed by employing a mix of three commonly available compounds in ethanol, he said.